DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_evaluate_changes_lsn.md

 1. Open the Decision Center Business console.
 2. Log in as **admin user**.

- **Note:** If you see that Miniloan Service is already available in the **Library** tab, you must remove it before you can import it again.
-Ask your administrator if you can remove the existing Miniloan Service decision service, and refer to the following page to learn how to remove a decision service from Decision Center: [Step 1: Deleting the decision service from Decision Center](../topics/tut_icp_gs_clean_db_lsn.md#step-1-deleting-the-decision-service-from-decision-center).

 3. Click the **Import Decision Service** button ![Image shows the Import Decision Service button](../images/icon_import_dservice.jpg).
 4. Click **Choose** to browse and then select the `Miniloan Service.zip` file you previously downloaded ([MiniLoan Service.zip](../../Miniloan%20Service.zip?raw=1)).
 5. Make sure **Use Decision Governance Framework** is not selected.
 To simplify the tutorial, you work in an ungoverned branch of the decision service.